-Leverage risk - leverage may be created when an investment exposes the Fund to a risk of loss that exceeds the amount invested.
+Leverage risk - leverage may be created when an investment exposes the Fund or Underlying Fund to a risk of loss that exceeds the amount invested.
 Certain derivatives provide the potential for investment gain or loss that may be several times greater than the change in the value of an underlying security, asset, interest rate, index or currency, resulting in the potential for a loss that may be substantially greater than the amount invested.
-Some leveraged investments have the potential for unlimited loss, regardless of the size of the initial investment.
-Because leverage can magnify the effects of changes in the value of the Fund and make the Fund's share price more volatile, a shareholder's investment in the Fund may be more volatile, resulting in larger gains or losses in response to the fluctuating prices of the Fund's investments.
-Further, the use of leverage may require the Fund to maintain assets as "cover," maintain segregated asset accounts, or make margin payments, which might impair the Fund's ability to sell a portfolio security or make an investment at a time when it would otherwise be favorable to do so, or require that the Fund sell a portfolio security at a disadvantageous time.
+Some derivatives have the potential for unlimited loss, regardless of the size of the initial investment.
+Because leverage can magnify the effects of changes in the value of the Fund or Underlying Fund and make the Fund's or Underlying Fund's share price more volatile, a shareholder's investment in the Fund or Underlying Fund may be more volatile, resulting in larger gains or losses in response to the fluctuating prices of the Fund's or Underlying Fund's investments.
+Further, the use of leverage may require the Fund or Underlying Fund to maintain assets as "cover," maintain segregated asset accounts, or make margin payments, which might impair the Fund's or Underlying Fund's ability to sell a portfolio security or make an investment at a time when it would otherwise be favorable to do so, or require that the Fund or Underlying Fund sell a portfolio security at a disadvantageous time.